na-na-hi/renget/archive/AnimAnon-LoopbackWave.md

 !!!note Get the script here (original): https://rentry.org/sd-loopback-wave I am also hosting a repo on GitHub in case rentry or the original page is taken down: https://github.com/FizzleDorf/Loopback-Wave-for-A1111-Webui

+!!!note A new version by s9roll7 with emphasis on music sync is available [here!](https://github.com/s9roll7/sd_loopback_music_sync_wave)
 ---

 ##Introduction